 Wearing blindfolds to ensure total dependence upon the quality of their verbal communication, a group works together to gather information that will allow them to solve a puzzle.
 The size of the group (ideally between 6 and 14) demands different types of skills: information and group management, active listening and questioning, strong chairing skills, the ability to clarify and summarise, and the need for feedback to ensure understanding.

 The materials supplied will enable you to work with the recommended group of up to 14 people.
-(If your group is larger then consider providing roles as observers rather than participants).
+(If your group is larger then consider providing roles as observers rather than participants, or set-up another concurrent session).

 You will need enough working space to ensure that the large team can work together and hear each other – the ideal arrangement is probably a ‘horseshoe’ shape of chairs, so that seated and blindfolded participants can receive the plastic pieces in their hands/laps.